 Jury verdicts for the loss or amputation of one leg range from as much as $7 million to over $27 million and as high as $62 million for both legs.

-The cases in which our clients have, a loss of limb have all been from motorcycle accidents.
+The lawsuits in which our clients suffered the loss of a limb have mostly been from motorcycle accidents.
 In these cases, the loss of a limb was the loss of one leg.

 In one of our motorcycle accident cases, a woman lost her leg when her trike crashed into a tree.
 No other car was involved in this accident, and it really wasn’t a viable case, but unlike other personal injury lawyers in New York, we don’t just look for good cases.

 Her loss of a leg was a big injury that would have been worth millions of dollars if it was a good case.
 It wasn’t, but we took her case because we believed we would get at least 5% of the full settlement value for her, and after four years, we settled her lawsuit for $400,000.
 While $400,000 sounds like very little for the loss of a leg, it was a great settlement because there really was no case, and several other personal injury lawyers in New York declined to represent her before she called 1-800-HURT-911®.